What is a cochlear implant?

 A hearing (cochlear) implant is a device that stimulates the hearing nerve, known as the cochlea or auditory nerve, to provide access to high-quality, more detailed sound.

-Unlike hearing aids which amplify sound, cochlear implants provide direct access to the cochlea and bypasses the damaged parts of the inner ear.
+Unlike hearing aids which amplify sound, cochlear implants provide direct access to the cochlea and bypass the damaged parts of the inner ear.

 How cochlear implants work